regiellis/comfy-chair-go/README.md

 - 🧹 **Clean & List:** Easily list and delete custom nodes.
 - 💻 **Cross-Platform:** Works on Linux, macOS, and Windows.
 Binaries are built for all major OS/arch on every release.
 - 🧑‍💻 **Developer Focused:** Built by a developer, for developers.
 No more manual file copying or error-prone node setup.
+- 🛡️ **Security Hardened:** Path traversal protection, command injection safeguards, and enhanced input validation protect against common attack vectors.
+- 🔍 **Dry-Run Preview:** Test any command safely with `--dry-run` flag to see what will happen before making changes.
 - 🛡️ **Port Conflict Detection:** Automatically checks if the default ComfyUI port (8188) is in use before starting.
 If the port is unavailable, you'll be prompted to use the next available port, ensuring smooth cross-platform operation.
 - 🏠 **Portable Path Support:** All config and environment paths now support portable placeholders like `{HOME}` and `{USERPROFILE}` for robust cross-platform compatibility.